g-tollini/Godot-Terrain/README.md

 # Godot Terrain Generator

+Acerola's Dirt Jam

+## What's in this branch

+Shader code in .gd file moved to multiple .gdshaderinc files.
+Handling shader includes (#include "...") to allow reusing code

+## What is there to learn

+Not much...

+---

 by Acerola

 Implements simple perlin noise based fractional brownian motion as a Godot compositor effect for use as a base or reference in my event [Dirt Jam](https://itch.io/jam/acerola-dirt-jam/).